 - When you’re in the step-by-step direction mode of Google Maps, click the magnifying glass search icon on the top right of your screen

-- Choose from one of the options that appears there, Gas Stations, Restaurants, Grocery Stores, and Coffee shops, or tap Search and type in whatever category of location you’re looking for
+- Choose from one of the options that appear there, Gas Stations, Restaurants, Grocery Stores, and Coffee shops, or tap Search and type in whatever category of the location you’re looking for

 - Google Maps will show you on the map all the potential places along the way and how many minutes of a detour each is.